1. History and mission

 ETH Zurich, Institute of Pharmaceutical Sciences, Prof. Dr. Karl-Heinz Altmann

-FHNW School of Life Sciences, Institute for Chemistry and Bioanalytics, Prof. Dr. Daniel Gygax and Prof. Dr. Eric Kübler
+FHNW School of Life Sciences, Institute for Chemistry and Bioanalytics, Prof. Dr. Daniel Gygax, Prof. Dr. Eric Kübler and Dr. Natascha Kappeler

 HES-SO Valais-Wallis, Institute of Life Technologies, Prof. Dr. Origène Nyanguile